 username and password to access some resources.

-We have over 300 e-books within the library catalogue which you can access and read on-line or download.
-This is useful as there are no late fines for using eBooks, and several users can access it at the same time.
-There is a separate guide to accessing eBooks available at the Library desk, and on the Guides section of the website.
+We have over 800 e-books within the library catalogue which you can access and read online or download.
+This is useful as there are no late fines for using an eBook and several users may be able to access it at the same time.
+There is a separate guide to accessing eBooks available on the Guides section of the website.

-Electronic Resources are a valuable source of quality information for your college course on the web, and are available through the library catalogue.
-Electronic resources may be a collection of online journals and other quality information useful for research and study.
+Online Resources are a valuable source of quality information for your college course on the web and are available through a Discovery search or the library catalogue.
+Online resources may be a collection of journals and other quality information useful for research and study.

-The Electronic Resources Guide is available at the desk, and on this website in the Guides section.
+The Online Resources Guide is available on this website in the Guides section.
 Please ask a member of staff if you need any help with accessing electronic resources.